New South Wales

 The most common exemption road rules for New South Wales are listed below.
 There are also vehicle standard exemption requirements for the legal use of seatbelt buckle covers.

-MACA trained allied health professionals can help families and clients comply with these requirements.
+MACA Certified Professionals can help families and clients comply with these requirements.
 In some cases they will recommend registering the exemption (medical certificate) with Transport for NSW to avoid receiving a fine.

 Road rules